Email Client Market Share 2026: Key Data And Trends

 Why Apple Mail Dominates Email Usage

-Apple Mail has the biggest market share.
-It comes pre-installed on iPhones, and most users don't switch to another app.
-That makes it a stable and dominant user group.
+Apple Mail has the biggest market share for several key reasons.
+It comes pre-installed on iPhones, iPads, and Macs, and most users don't switch to another app—they simply use what's already there.
+That makes it a stable and dominant user group that isn't going anywhere anytime soon.

 Gmail: The Most Important Webmail Platform

 Although Apple products lead in overall usage, Google's Gmail dominates in webmail.
-Its share of browser-based email use is very large.
+Its share of browser-based email use is very large, especially among Android users and those who prefer accessing email through a browser.

 Webmail Client Market Share: